copsTvFan/cops-episode-guide/guide.md

   and they all do and laugh.
 They doubt the thief will come back and the kids are having a ball with it, the candy is probably bad, but they'll let them have fun with it.
 (1:47 AM) They find a car turned on its side.
-They parked it in front of a gate that reads, “No No No parking Anytime” in white spray paint.
+They parked it in front of a gate that reads, "No No No parking Anytime" in white spray paint.
 They got mad at them so the cops help out and turn the car back over.
   Over the credits is the mother daughter drug team at the station.